JadenDeanBotha/MERN-to-do-app/README.md

 - Then cd into the frontend and do the same
 - Once all dependencies are downloaded, go into the .env file located in the backend folder and look for the MONGO_URI string.
 - Change the <username> and <password> in the string to your own MongoDb username and password
-- once this is done, in your terminal cd into the root directory on your local device and type npm start
+- once this is done, in your terminal cd into the backend and type npm run dev to start the backend
-- this will start both the frontend and the backend
+- then cd into the frontend and type npm start to launch the frontend